karlotness/nn-benchmark/README.md

 corresponding output directory under `run/{data_gen,train,eval}`.

-Each JSON file contains a large number of arguments controlling the execution of the job, describing the required resources (for SLURM submission), and affecting the generation of data or training configuration.
+Each JSON file contains a large number of arguments controlling the execution of the job, describing the required resources (for Slurm submission), and affecting the generation of data or training configuration.